Anthonyomowumi/statistical-Modelling-and-Data-Mining-repo/README.md

 ## II.
 Data Preprocessing and Transformation
-  a) Data cleaning: Errors, special characters like "Inf" and "NaN," as well as non-negative values, were checked for by developing a check rule.
+ ### a) Data cleaning: Errors, special characters like "Inf" and "NaN," as well as non-negative values, were checked for by developing a check rule.
 The presence of outliers was visualized using boxplot
   ![image](https://github.com/Anthonyomowumi/statistical-Modelling-and-Data-Mining-repo/assets/93340041/e8abbef8-7004-4274-9abc-d68a8ffd7e03)

-  b) Missing Data Imputation using missForest imputation: 652 missing was imputed using missForest imputation
+  ### b) Missing Data Imputation using missForest imputation: 652 missing was imputed using missForest imputation

-  c) Descriptive and Graphical Analysis after Missing Value Imputation; this involve checking the data distribution using kurtosis and skewness of the dataset.
+  ### c) Descriptive and Graphical Analysis after Missing Value Imputation; this involve checking the data distribution using kurtosis and skewness of the dataset.
+   Skewness From the analysis in order of asymmetric, Blood Pressure ~0.14 < Glucose ~0.53 < BMI ~0.61 < Skin Thickness ~0.70 < Pregnancies ~0.89 < Age ~1.13 <     DiabetesPedigreeFunction ~1.92 < Insulin ~2.12, this shows that Insulin is more highly asymmetric than all other variables and Blood Pressure is closely symmetric.

-  d) Correlation and Variance Factor was used to check for multicollinearity in the data features
+ ### d) Correlation and Variance Factor was used to check for multicollinearity in the data features

 The dataset was analysed in this study using the R programming language.